 The Deed of Trust that governs the outstanding bonds (Series A and B) requires the Company to maintain certain financial conditions which may limit the Company's ability to incur additional indebtedness or raise additional equity.
 These restrictions may limit the Company's ability to take advantage of business opportunities as they arise.
 More importantly, the Company's ability to comply with the covenants may be affected by changes in economic or business conditions or other events beyond its control.
 A breach of these covenants by the Company and a corresponding default under the deed of trust in circumstances may result in the aggregate amount of the principal and interest on the Series A Bonds becoming due and payable by the Company or the exercise of collateral.
-The Company's ability to make accelerated payments will be dependent upon its cash resources at the time, its ability to generate sufficient revenue and its access to alternative sources of funds.
-Accordingly, the Company's inability to comply with the financial conditions could have a materially adverse effect on the Company's financial condition.
+The Company's ability to make accelerated payments will be dependent upon its cash resources at the time, its ability to comply with the financial conditions could have a materially adverse effect on the Company's financial condition.